 Table 8 to Table 10 present the number of item clusters and stand-alone items that were shared between the field-test pools of any two states.
 The numbers below the shaded cells represent the number of common field-test items between any two states, while the numbers above the shaded cells represent the number of common field-test items that survived rubric validation and were included in the calibration.
-In each of the shaded cells, the number outside the parentheses represents the number of unique field-test items administered only in the given state, and the number provided in parentheses represents the number of unique state only.
+In each of the shaded cells, the number outside the parentheses represents the number of unique field-test items administered only in the given state, and the number provided in parentheses represents the number of unique and/or common items that were calibrated with the data from that state only.